 - Continuance of the training programme

-Studies in the masters and postgraduate degree courses at BAU, Design College of Barcelona, a centre affiliated to the University of UVic-UCC, are advanced postgraduate studies whose purpose is to teach the student personal and professional skills and provide specialist or multi-disciplinary training orientated towards academic or professional specialisation.
+Studies in the masters and postgraduate degree courses at BAU, Arts & Design College of Barcelona, a centre affiliated to the University of UVic-UCC, are advanced postgraduate studies whose purpose is to teach the student personal and professional skills and provide specialist or multi-disciplinary training orientated towards academic or professional specialisation.
 The teaching also imparts knowledge which facilitates placement and professional improvement, and which encourages enterprise and innovation.

 BAU’s own master’s degree